How To Convert Agricultural Land For Residential Use

 However, it might take as many as six months to get the approval “since there are no hard-and-fast rules” pertaining to the time limit within which the task must be completed, says documentary filmmaker Shahid Parvez Sayyad, who bought an agricultural land parcel in Aurangabad to build a house.

 After the collector receives your application, a time-taking process unfolds to check the authenticity of these documents.
 This includes a site inspection by the staff, too.

 “The structure of record keeping is such in our country that the authenticity of the claims has to be established through trailing ownership documents, rather than ownership being determined from spatial location and identity,” says Manoj Kumar Chaudhary, a lawyer practicing at the Delhi High Court.

 After the commissioner issues the conversion certificate, the applicant will have to obtain a conversion certificate from the tehsildar, confirming the same.

 Heavy penalties could be levied on you if you use the land converted for a specific purpose for another.
 Running a commercial set-up on a land converted for residential purposes, for instance, would be illegal and would attract legal action as well as monetary penalty.

 In Bihar, for example, 50 per cent of the conversion fee has to be paid as a penalty if the owner is found to be flouting norms.

 Online land conversion

-While in states like Karnataka, one can also apply for land conversion online, other states are joining that league.
-In October 2020, the Andhra Pradesh government announced the entire process relating to conversion of agricultural land for non-agricultural purposes would be brought online.
-Users will be able to carry out this task using the Dharani portal in Andhra.
+While in states like Karnataka, one can apply for land conversion online, other states are joining that league.
+(You can convert your land for various purposes in Karnataka using the Bhoomi portal.)
+In October 2020, the Andhra Pradesh government announced that the entire process relating to conversion of agricultural land for non-agricultural purposes would be brought online.
+Users will be able to carry out this task using the Dharani portal in AP.